bytefish/bytefish.de/blog/elasticsearch_code_search_part1_backend_elasticsearch.md

 ### Code Search Index and Mappings ###

 GitLab uses Elasticsearch.
 GitLab is opensource.
-So there is a lot in it to learn.
-Because what works well for GitLab might work well for us, right?
-So we'll dive straight into the Elasticsearch `Config` file of GitLab in [config.rb].
+There's a lot to learn it it and I think it's a good idea to dive straight into the Elasticsearch `Config` file of GitLab.
+It's located in the file [config.rb].

-It starts by defining the Elasticsearch analyzers, filters, tokenizers and normalizers used when indexing code:
+The configuration starts by defining the Elasticsearch analyzers, filters, tokenizers and normalizers used when indexing code:

 ```ruby
 module Elastic